froggoth/hello-world/README.md

 # hello-world

-I like frogs, black t-shirts, and fucking bitches.
+I like frogs and black t-shirts.
 2DGIRLS4LIFE